Lokisfeuer/Lokisfeuer/README.md

 - 👋 Hi, I’m @Lokisfeuer
-- 👀 I’m interested in tabletop roleplay games und coding
+- 👀 I’m interested in tabletop roleplay games and coding
 - 🌱 I’m currently learning to use open-ai with python

 Have a nice day!